Freight Shipping from Fresno to Detroit

 How much does it cost to ship freight from Fresno to Detroit?

-Full truckload (FTL) rates from Fresno, CA to Detroit, MI currently range from $5,534-$6,821 for a standard dry van load over the 2,574-mile route.
+Full truckload (FTL) rates from Fresno, CA to Detroit, MI currently range $5,534-$6,821 (roughly $2.17-$2.66 per mile over 2,574 miles).
 LTL shipments typically cost $1,616-$2,588 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Fresno to Detroit?